 We have carried out hundreds of failure analyses in the past several years for customers from the following industries:

-Majority of the failures were related to corrosion, erosion, fatigue, creep or combination of them, over load failures due to heat and climate affect.
-We use both in field observations as well as laboratory analysis of failed components to identify root causes such as design failures, material failures, environmental issues, usage issues, etc.
+The majority of failures are related to corrosion, erosion, fatigue, creep or combinations of them and overload failures owing to heat and climate affect.
+We use both in-field observations as well as laboratory analysis of failed components to identify root causes such as design failures, material failures, environmental issues, usage issues, etc.